 Penn Medicine’s Abramson Cancer Center Ranks Among the Best

 The Abramson Cancer Center is located within the Ruth and Raymond Perelman Center for Advanced Medicine, a state-of-the-art outpatient facility housing oncology, pulmonology, radiation and surgery.

-Abramson Cancer Center is one 40 U.S. facilities designated as a Comprehensive Cancer Center, which is an honor bestowed by the National Cancer Institute (NCI) to institutions maintaining the highest standards of excellence in patient care, education, basic science, clinical research and cancer prevention.
+Abramson Cancer Center is one of 40 U.S. facilities designated as a Comprehensive Cancer Center.
+It is an honor bestowed by the National Cancer Institute (NCI) to institutions maintaining the highest standards of excellence in patient care, education, basic science, clinical research and cancer prevention.

 Mesothelioma Clinical Trials at Abramson Cancer Center

 - A randomized phase II clinical trial for pleural mesothelioma patients to study the effectiveness of using photodynamic therapy in combination with aggressive pleurectomy and decortication surgery and post-surgery chemotherapy.

 - A randomized phase III clinical trial for pleural mesothelioma patients to evaluate the effectiveness and safety of using Alpha-2b (rAd-IFN) — a type of gene therapy — in combination with chemotherapy and celecoxib, an anti-inflammatory drug.

 - A single-arm phase I clinical trial for pleural mesothelioma patients to determine the safety of using Keytruda (pembrolizumab) and image-guided resection as part of surgery, along with chemotherapy.